theab10hd/Event-Management-Booking/README.md

 Description - a static website built for managing event bookings, featuring a modern and responsive design using HTML, CSS, and Tailwind CSS.
 The website includes essential pages such as a homepage, events listing, booking form, and contact information.

-by Group - 9 - Abhijith Gaganan - Abhirami KT - Niranjan - Adithya Krishna - Sidharth
+by Group - 9

+Abhijith Gaganan
+Abhirami KT
+Niranjan
+Adithya Krishna
+Sidharth
+Aswan Krishna

 # Features